SENIOR RESEARCH ASSOCIATES

 Edward Angel, Ph.D. (of counsel)

-Edward Angel, a co-founder and partner in Morgan, Angel & Associates, received his doctoral degree in American History from The George Washington University in 1979.
+Edward Angel, a co-founder and partner in Morgan, Angel, Brigham & Associates, received his doctoral degree in American History from The George Washington University in 1979.
 Since 1983, Dr. Angel has authored numerous expert witness reports for a variety of federal and private clients.
 He has delivered expert witness testimony in federal courts on several occasions, and has participated in both court-sponsored mediation sessions and settlement meetings before the American Arbitration Association.
 Dr. Angel’s reports and testimony have covered a wide range of topics, including land and natural resource issues, disputes involving Native Americans, trust accounting policy, and an international controversy with origins that date back more than 200 years.
 The Potomac Corral of Westerners International has honored Dr. Angel for his notable contributions to the understanding and promotion of Western affairs as the recipient of the Jeff C. Dykes Memorial Award.
 In 2015, Dr. Angel consulted in the production of the documentary film “Jeremiah,” which examined Jeremiah Denton’s time as a prisoner of war during the Vietnam conflict.
 “Jeremiah” won four Southeast Regional Emmy Awards, as well as the 2016 Edward R. Murrow National Award for Best News Documentary in a major market.
 In January 2020, Dr. Angel will chair a panel entitled “Historians as Expert Witnesses,” at the annual meeting of the American Historical Association.